What Your Interview Body Language Reveals About You

 Whether you are listening or speaking, maintain eye contact with your interviewer for a couple of seconds at a time (no more than 7 to 10 seconds) and then glance away before returning eye contact again.
 If you are looking down to take notes, look up occasionally, especially when it appears a special point is being made or when you are asked a question.

-Speed, tone, and pitch combined presents an impression.
+Speed, tone, and pitch combined make an impression.
 Talking too fast can be hard to understand and appear as nervousness.
 When your tone projects apology or defense, you can come across as unconfident and insecure.
 When you don't make changes between your tone and pitch, you can sound monotone, making it more difficult for the other person to stay engaged.

 Learn to take control of your voice.
 If you are nervous, it can come across in your pitch, so take a breath to help you relax before speaking.
 Be conscious of your tone and pitch to offer variation and to help emphasize certain points.

-Some people have a tendency to bobble their head as a gesture of agreement, but when you nod in excess during a conversation, it becomes a distraction and can be interpreted as though you are agreeing on everything for the sake of wanting to please.
+Some people have a tendency to bobble their heads as a gesture of agreement, but when you nod in excess during a conversation, it becomes a distraction and can be interpreted as though you are agreeing on everything for the sake of wanting to please.
 You can lose credibility in such instances.

-To avoid appearing like a bobble head, nod occasionally to show you are still engaged and have control over how you nod.
+To avoid appearing like a bobblehead, nod occasionally to show you are still engaged and have control over how you nod.
 You can also tilt your head slightly to the side as though you are trying to listen more carefully as another way to show you are engaged.

-Be conscious of what you do with your hands, legs and feet and that will help you take control of your movements.
-Be aware of your own body language and also read your interviewer's body language to give you hints about how she is responding to you.
+Be conscious of what you do with your hands, legs, and feet and that will help you take control of your movements.
+Be aware of your own body language and also read your interviewer's body language to give you hints about how they are responding to you.

-The interview may start off very formal, but as you both become acquainted with one another, the mood may relax and you may adapt your body language to reflect what you sense from the interviewer.
+The interview may start very formal, but as you both become acquainted with one another, the mood may relax and you may adapt your body language to reflect what you sense from the interviewer.
 There is no absolute rule around body language, but it would be wise to avoid any chance of being misinterpreted.

 You can properly prepare your body language before heading into an interview by watching yourself in the mirror act out how you introduce yourself and speak.
-Another helpful way is to have someone interview you and video record the entire session.
+Another helpful way is to have a friend or colleague interview you and record the entire session.
 Review how you present yourself and become aware of problem areas to adjust before your interview.

-This post was originally published at an earlier date.
+This article was originally published at an earlier date.